nglaeser/csce578final/README.md

 *Note: A reference for dealing with JSON transcripts can be found in [this code](clustering/Glaeser_assignment02.py).*

+This project runs several types of text analysis on the corpus of messages from a GroupMe chat.

 ## Quick Links

 * [Project Proposal](https://www.overleaf.com/read/nmbpfkzvzjgj); also [in this repo](Glaeser,Quan_Proposal.pdf)